-Most first-year students are adopted by third- or fourth-year students.
-Along with other adopted students, they become 'academic families'.
-Families are often based within your hall, societies you are part of or through sports teams.
+Typically, first-year students are adopted by third- or fourth-year students to become 'academic families'.
+Families are often created around those you meet in halls, societies, sports teams and academic schools.
 Although this is not organised by the University, academic families act as an informal support network at the start of your time in St Andrews and often develop into friendships that last throughout university and beyond.